What is iCloud?

 Keep your personal email address private by creating unique, random addresses that forward to your personal inbox and can be deleted at any time.
 Available with iCloud+.
 Learn more about Hide My Email.

 Your favorite apps are even better with iCloud

-Everyone gets 5GB of free iCloud storage to get started and it’s easy to upgrade at any time.
-Your apps and iTunes purchases don’t count toward your iCloud storage space, so you need it just for things like photos, videos, files, and device backups.
+Everyone gets 5 GB of free iCloud storage to get started and it’s easy to upgrade at any time.
+Your apps and iTunes Store purchases don’t count toward your iCloud storage space, so you only need it for things like photos, videos, files, and device backups.
+Data stored in iCloud is encrypted, and with two-factor authentication, your account can only be accessed on devices you trust.
 Learn more about iCloud storage.

-Note: iCloud requires an Internet connection; some iCloud features have minimum system requirements.
+iCloud requires an internet connection; some iCloud features have minimum system requirements.
 See the Apple Support article System requirements for iCloud.